abhishekd-tcs/2026/_posts/2026-04-27-style-clustering.md

     <b>(c)</b> Sample Artworks from each level of the hierarchy based on Art Movement categorization
   </div>
   <div class="caption">
-    <b>Figure 5:</b> Hierarchical distribution of Art Movements in the WikiArt dataset.
+    <p><i><b>Figure 6:</b> Hierarchical distribution of Art Movements in the WikiArt dataset.
 We showcase the sample art movement-wise artworks distribution dendrogram in (b) and the respective sample artworks in (c).
 The dendrogram is obtained with 27 art movements with the $F\_{StyleCap}$ features.
 We display the top 5 art movements.
 We observe that the WikiArt dataset contains hierarchies showcasing a higher level of similarity between art movements at the top of the hierarchy.
-The art movements get separated into distinct clusters when we move down the hierarchy.
+The art movements get separated into distinct clusters when we move down the hierarchy.</i></p>
   </div>